Hyperparticle/udify/README.md

 3. Resume an existing training run with `--resume <archive_dir>`.
 4. Specify a config file with `--config <config_file>`.

+### Other Tips

+If you would like to fine-tune BERT on a different dataset, make sure to tune the learning rate scheduler to the number of training steps.
+Copy the [`udify_bert_finetune_multilingual.json`](https://github.com/Hyperparticle/udify/blob/master/config/ud/multilingual/udify_bert_finetune_multilingual.json) config and modify the `"warmup_steps"` and `"start_step"` values.
+A good initial choice would be to set both to be equal to the number of training batches of one epoch ( run the training script first to see the batches remaining).

 ## SIGMORPHON 2019 Shared Task

 A modification to the basic UDify model is available for parsing morphology in the